praneethashok14/CalCLI/README.md

 # CalCLI
 Type 2 numbers.
-Then a menu would appear, Select your method and then terminate
+Then a menu would appear, Select your method and then terminate.
+More coming soon